-Frieder Nake belongs to the founding fathers of (digital) computer art.
-He produced his first works in 1963.
-He first exhibited his drawings at Galerie Wendelin Niedlichin Stuttgart in November 1965.
-His early work was influenced by Max Bense's Information Aesthetics.
-Until 1969, he went through a succession of increasingly complex programs, from machine language to PL/I. Says the artist of his practice, "The drawings were not very exciting.
+Widely considered one of the founding fathers of computational art, Frieder Nake first began producing work in the early 1960s.
+Drawing significant influence from Max Bense's idea of Information Aesthetics which explores interconnectivity between design and information visualization - Nake explored a series of programming concepts ranging from machine language to PL/I, a third-generation language largely used in engineering and scientific endeavors.
+By exploring these programmatic languages, Nake found himself drawn to mathematical algorithms - which ultimately became the basis for his imagery.
+Says the artist of his practice, "The drawings were not very exciting.
 But the "principle" was!"
-Most often, his work was generated from a mathematical algorithm, which Nake used as the basis for several different images.
-This is one of many works of computer or algorithmic art that Nake made between 1963 and 1971.
-All of these include abstract images produced using a computer, a tape machine and a drawing machine.
-His main work phases are identified by the collection of programs, compArt ER56 (1963-65), Walkthrough-raster (1966), Matrix multiplication (1967/68), Generative aesthetics I (1968/69).
-He declared not to continue producing computer art in 1971 when he published the note, "There should be no computer art" in page, the Bulletin of the Computer Arts Society.
-His reasons were mainly of political origin: He did not see how he could actively contribute to computer art and, at the same time, be a political activist against capitalism.
-He resumed publishing on computer art in the mid 1980s with the break-down of the radical left.
-With the start in 1999 of project "compArt: a space for computer art", Nake returned to his roots as a theoretician, writer, creator, and teacher in the domain of digital art and way beyond.
+This piece is from a series produced by the artist from 1963 to 1971, in which algorithmic artworks were created through the use of a computer, tape machine, and drawing machine.
+The intricate results simultaneously recall the geometric qualities of the De Stijl movement, the meticulousness of architectural renderings, and the micro-macro tensions often found in abstraction.
+Nake's work can largely be broken down into four periods based on the programs or theories that captured his interest at the time.
+These include: compArt ER56 (1963-65), Walk-through-raster (1966), Matrix multiplication (1967/68), Generative aesthetics I (1968/69).
+In a somewhat abrupt move in 1971, the artist published the note, "There should be no computer art" in page, the Bulletin of the Computer Arts Society - in which he also announced that he would not continue producing computer art.
+He found that his political activism against capitalism was in direct conflict with his ability to contribute to the computer art genre.
+However, by the 1980s Nake began publishing work again.
 Frieder Nake (b.
 1938) has been a full professor of computer science at the University of Bremen, Germany, since 1972.
 Since 2005, he has also been teaching at the University of the Arts, Bremen.
 He is head of "compArt: Center of Excellence Digital Art".
 His teaching and research activities are in computer graphics, digital media, computer art, design of interactive systems, computational semiotics, and general theory of computing.
 Nake was represented at all important international exhibitions on computer art.
 He has published in all the areas mentioned above, with a preference for computer generated images.
-These works appear courtesy of the Thoma Foundation (Chicago, IL /Santa Fe, NM)
+These works appear courtesy of the Carl and Marilynn Thoma Art Foundation (Chicago, IL /Santa Fe, NM)